Lawry03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 7-everybody
 Using the (chmod a+x hello) command, this script add execution permissions to the owner, group owner and other users to the 'hello' file.

+## 8-James_Bond
+Using the (chmod 007 hello) command, this script sets no permissions at all to the owner and group and allows for all permissions to the Other users.